theresamclaird/coderetreat-react-ts/README.md

 If you're participating in a coderetreat or planning to run one, you can **fork this repository** as your personal starting point for a React + TypeScript project.
 Forking allows you to experiment freely, make commits, and track your progress without affecting the original template.

+## What to Expect

+A coderetreat is a day dedicated to practicing software design and teamwork, free from deadlines or deliverables.
+You’ll work in short iterations (typically 45–60 minutes), pair with different people, and reset the code between rounds.
+The focus is on **learning**, **exploration**, and **improvement** — not finishing a project.
+Expect to experiment, make mistakes, and discuss ideas openly with your pairs.
+Each round is a fresh opportunity to try new techniques and refine your approach.

 ## Quick Start
 ```bash
 npm install